-The surrounding area is comprised of predominantly residential uses consisting of single-unit houses and townhouses in the R-200 Zone.
-The nearest structures to the Property are the Fountain Hills townhouses to the southeast, two single-family detached homes to the south, a one-story vacant commercial building (former post office) to the southwest, the Germantown Elementary School directly across Liberty Mill Road to the west, and a single-family home across Dawson Farm Road to the north.
-All of these properties are within the R-200 Zone.
-Other nearby properties include a mix of two and three-story single-family detached houses and townhouses.
+The surrounding area is comprised of predominantly residential uses consisting of detached residential properties and townhouses in the R-200 Zone.
+The nearest structures to the Property are the Fountain Hills townhouses to the southeast, two detached residential houses to the south, a onestory vacant commercial building (former post office) to the southwest, the Germantown Elementary School directly across Liberty Mill Road to the west, and a detached residential dwelling across Dawson Farm Road to the north.
+All these properties are within the R-200 Zone.
+Other nearby properties include a mix of two and three-story detached residential properties and townhouses.